 Origin and Distribution

-The striped squirrelfish occurs on coral reefs of the Indo-West Pacific from southern Red Sea and East Africa to New Caledonia, north to southern Japan, south to Australia.
-In Australia it is known from the offshore reefs of north-western Western Australia and from the northern Great Barrier Reef to northern New South Wales.
+The striped squirrelfish occurs on coral reefs of the Indo-West Pacific from southern Red Sea and East Africa to New Caledonia, north to southern Japan, and south to Australia.
+In Australia it is found from the offshore reefs of north-western Western Australia and from the northern Great Barrier Reef to northern New South Wales.
 In the wild, these fish inhabit shallow, well-oxygenated areas.

 Colors and Markings

 The striped squirrelfish has a dorsal spine with eight to 14 dorsal soft rays.
 The soft rays are orange or yellow and the dorsal spine is vermilion.
 The snout of this fish is slightly concave.

 The striped squirrelfish has a bright red body with about 10 bright white longitudinal stripes, and a red dorsal fin with the spines tipped with white.
 There are two diagonal white lines on the head, one that extends below the eye from the corner of the mouth to the base of the gill plate, and one that extends upwards from the base of the gill plate to the top of the eye.

 This fish is often mistaken for its close relative, the crowned or diadem squirrelfish (Sargocentron diadema).
 Having the same two diagonal white lines on the head, what primarily separates the two species is that this particular fish has a deeper ruby-red colored body, the stripes are more of a bluish-white color, and the dorsal fin is black, white, and red.

 Because this fish has rough scales and sharp gill spines, it can easily get caught or snagged in aquarium net materials.
 If this happens it may be difficult to remove the fish from the material without some scale damage occurring.
 Use caution when handling this and other squirrelfish.
 The spines can cause a nasty and painful stinging injury.